 What is shutter speed in photography?

 In order to take a photograph, a camera needs to let light into the sensor.
-The camera has a shutter, which stops light from reaching the sensor until activated.
+Cameras have a shutter, which stops light from reaching the sensor until activated.
 When a shot is triggered, this shutter will open up and expose the sensor to entering light.
 The time this shutter stays open is referred to as shutter speed.

 How is shutter speed measured?